dougwollison/pomo-editor/README.md

-# PO/MO Edit
+# PO/MO Editor
-PO/MO Edit adds a versatile interface to WordPress for editing and recompiling translation files.
+PO/MO Editor adds a versatile interface to WordPress for editing and recompiling translation files.

 ## .PO File Searching

 Any .po files found within the wp-content directory will be listed for editing, with the associated project name and language identified for easier organization and filtering to find what file you need to edit.

-Should you want to limit what directories are scanned, you can define the `POMOEDIT_SCAN_BLACKLIST` and `POMOEDIT_SCAN_WHITELIST` constants with a list of directories to exclude or exclusively include (preferably in your wp-config.php file).
+Should you want to limit what directories are scanned, you can define the `POMOEDITOR_SCAN_BLACKLIST` and `POMOEDITOR_SCAN_WHITELIST` constants with a list of directories to exclude or exclusively include (preferably in your wp-config.php file).
 Multiple paths can be separated by a colon (:), similar to `$PATH` in Linux.

 ## Basic and Advanced File Editing